 Today’s GWP is the dog most frequently used by the German hunting establishment, and is rapidly gaining popularity elsewhere, and that is not without reason.
 The GWP is a passionate, hard-working dog.
 They are noted for their endurance and willingness to obey, as well as the ability to concentrate on the work at hand.
 After persistently searching the field with a sensitive nose, the GWP shows the game by pointing, so that the hunter comes to a calm shot.
 Shot birds are hunted down and retrieved to the master.
 In particular, GWP’s exhibit the characteristic of a retriever of lost game.
 They do this by their inbred capacity to track and pursue (and even dispatch) wounded game persistently and uncompromisingly in some of the most difficult conditions.
 This saves the game from unnecessary suffering.
 Their endurance, swimming ability and heavy coat also make them well suited to waterfowl hunting in the most adverse conditions.

-While the Deutsch-Drahthaar is a superb hunting companion, they are also well suited as a family dog.
-DD’s are normally gentle and friendly with children and other dogs, and are known to become protective of their “family” and home.
+While the German Wirehaired Pointer is a superb hunting companion, they are also well suited as a family dog.
+GWP’s are normally gentle and friendly with children and other dogs, and are known to become protective of their “family” and home.
 Their intelligence and calm manner help them in adjusting to various living conditions.
-VDD Breeding Regulations specify that DD’s who show unwarranted aggressiveness toward people or other dogs are to be removed from the breeding program, so these traits do not get passed on.

-As with all genuine hunting/working dogs, the DD needs legitimate specialty training and consistent guidance.
+As with all genuine hunting/working dogs, the GWP needs legitimate specialty training and consistent guidance.
 Only when given sufficient training and activity does he seem content.